aabhii-0202/aabhii-0202/README.md

-- 👋 Hi, I’m @aabhii-0202
+- 👋 Hi, I’m Abhishek
 - 👀 I’m interested in technologies like node.js, react native, native android.
 - 🌱 I’m currently learning different technologies like express, mongodb and unity 3d.
-- 💞️ I’m looking to collaborate on any project in which I can have significant role
+- 💞️ I’m looking to collaborate on any project in which I can give significant value.
 - 📫 How to reach me abhisheksingh1911a5@gmail.com

 <!---